pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 ## Electronic health records

-Using hospitals' routine electronic prescribing and laboratory records, we were able to measure many characteristics of antimicrobial stewardship:
+Using hospitals' routine electronic prescribing and laboratory records, we were able to measure many characteristics of antimicrobial stewardship ([Dutey-Magni *et al.* 2021](#DuteyMagni2021)):

 * length of antimicrobial therapy by type of infection
 * congruence of prescribing with prescribing guidelines: for instance, we found that only 22% of low-severity community-acquired pneumonia were initiated using the recommended drug choice.